Here Are Methods to Keep Your WordPress Website Secure from Malicious Attacks

 One of the most popular Content Management Systems (CMS) available for websites and blogs is WordPress.
-However, despite its popularity, there are numerous weaknesses which makes it open to exploitation to hackers and scammers.
+However, despite its popularity, there are numerous weaknesses that make it open to the exploitation of hackers and scammers.
 Fortunately, there are several steps a user can take to enhance his or her WordPress website security.

 Update Themes and Plugins

 For one, make sure your website is constantly updated, including the latest plugins and themes.
 The reason to keep your website updated is that hackers will normally study weaknesses in your software and begin their attack using these weak points.
 Hackers would normally read the release notes and discover the vulnerabilities in the software.
 So, by keeping your website updated, you can fix all these vulnerabilities and weaknesses and strengthen your website against these attacks.

 Remove Unused Theme

 Monitoring Changes to Your Files

+There are plenty of WordPress applications and plugins to choose from.
 For added security, plugins such as Wordfence and iTheme can provide extra security for your website by monitoring any changes.
+You can also contact us if you need assistance regarding your website management.

 Regularly Back-up Your Website